-World History 1 Credit Grade 9 40 Weeks Prerequisite - Social Studies 8H, maintaining 90 average with recommendation, English 8H.
-Students must be enrolled in ELA 9H.
+World History (0578) 1 Credit Grade 9 40 Weeks Prerequisite - Social Studies 8H, maintaining 90 average with recommendation, English 8H.
+Students

 This class is a college/high school co-credit course for the serious academic student.
 9th grade AP is the first of a two year World History course that will cover Beginnings of Man to c.1450 CE.
 An AP Exam will occur at the end of 10th grade, which can earn college credit.